bglarkin/tallgrass_restoration_legacies/soil_properties.md

     ## * Sites are unscaled: weighted dispersion equal on all dimensions
     ## * General scaling constant of scores:

+Axes 1 and 2 explain 52% of the variation in sites.
+Not bad.
+Axes 1 through 5 account for 86%.

 ``` r
 screeplot(soil_pca, bstick = TRUE)
 ```